-The CDC estimates that each year about 1 in 6 people in the US suffers from a foodborne illness, 128,000 people are hospitalized and 3,000 people die from foodborne diseases.
+The CDC estimates that about 1 in 6 people in the US suffers from a foodborne illness each year, 128,000 people are hospitalized, and 3,000 die from foodborne diseases.

-- Some foods are more associated with foodborne illnesses and food poisoning than others.
-They can carry harmful germs that can make you very sick if the food is contaminated.
+Some foods are more associated with foodborne illnesses and food poisoning than others.
+They can carry harmful germs that can make you sick if contaminated food.

-- While certain foods are more likely to make you sick, any food can get contaminated in the field, during processing, or during other stages in the food production chain, including through cross-contamination with raw meat in kitchens.
+While certain foods are more likely to make you sick, food can get contaminated in the field, during processing, or at other stages in the food production chain, including cross-contamination with raw meat in kitchens.

-Anyone can get food poisoning, but certain groups of people are more likely to get sick and to have a more serious illness.
-Their bodies’ ability to fight germs and sickness is not as effective for a variety of reasons.
+Anyone can get food poisoning, but certain groups are more likely to get sick and have a more serious illness.
+Their body's ability to fight germs and sickness is not as effective for various reasons.
 These groups of people are: